 Albury is home to a variety of culinary attractions.
-With it's proximity to the Murray River and fertile soil, Albury's surrounding countryside is home to a variety of fresh produce, which can often be procured at the local market in QEII Square.
+With the proximity to the Murray River and fertile soil, Albury's surrounding countryside is home to a variety of fresh produce, which can often be procured at the local market in QEII Square.

-Albury is known for it's surrounding world class wine country.
+Albury is known for its surrounding world class wine country.
 There are around 20 wineries in the local area.
 Many wineries first planted their grapes in the 1950's and 60's and are still in the hands of the same families today.

-Albury's story of production is an integral part of it's identity and it's link to the land.
+Albury's story of production is an integral part of the identity and its link to the land.
 There is opportunity to incorporate this story into the Cultural Precinct.